vuejs/eslint-plugin-vue/docs/rules/valid-model-definition.md

 > require valid keys in model option

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
+- :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.

 ## :book: Rule Details